Miodrag Ješić: Coaching career

-As a manager, Ješić began his career at FK Obilić in 1993, reaching a Yugoslav Cup final, and then managed several other Serbian teams, including OFK Beograd and his native Partizan, that, during his period at the helm, scored 111 goals in a single season, a club record.
+As a manager, Ješić began his career at FK Obilić in 1994, earning promotion to the First League of FR Yugoslavia, and then managed several other Serbian teams, including OFK Beograd and his native Partizan, that, during his period at the helm, scored 111 goals in a single season, a club record.
 He also recorded wins over Flora (6–0, 4–1) and Rijeka (3–1, 3–0) in UEFA Champions League qualifiers.

 After coaching Tunisian side CS Sfaxien in 2000–01 and winning the Arab Champions League, he was at the helm of Turkish club Altay in 2002 and moved to Bulgaria in 2002 to manage Slavia Sofia and then Iranian Pegah Gilan, after which he became the manager of CSKA Sofia.
 During this period he became a Champion of Bulgaria and recorded a win over Liverpool in the UEFA Champions League qualifying phase, also eliminating Bayer Leverkusen in the UEFA Cup.
 Voted coach no. 1 for season 2004–05 by Bulgarian sport newspaper.

 In May 2006 he became the coach of Partizan for the second time in his coaching career.
 However, following a disappointing first half of the season, he left the club in January 2007.
 Since November 2007 he was coaching Litex Lovech.
 With him Litex won the Bulgarian Cup.

 In June 2008, he signed with Romanian Liga I newcomers CS Otopeni and following a series of defeats his agreement was terminated early on 18 August 2008.

 In September 2008, he signed a one-year contract with Montenegrin First League team FK Budućnost Podgorica.

 In July 2009, he signed a one-year contract with Libyan First League team Al-Ittihad Tripoli.
 On 22 September 2009, Al Ittihad won the Libyan Super Cup, beating Tarsana 3–2.

 On 16 June 2010, Ješić was appointed to the manager of Changsha Ginde replacing Hao Wei.

 On 19 June 2011, he was named as Shahrdari Tabriz F.C.'s new head coach replacing Hamid Derakhshan but he was sacked by the club on 24 December 2011.

 On 24 June 2012, he was named as Saudi Professional League side Najran's new head coach.
 On 7 January 2013, Ješić was reappointed CSKA Sofia manager, replacing Stoycho Mladenov, but was surprisingly released from his duties on 11 March 2013, after just two games in charge of the team, one of which was won.

 In late 2013, he was close to becoming the new Vancouver Whitecaps FC head coach.

 On 31 March 2014 Ješić was appointed head coach of Litex Lovech and was assisted by Darko Obradović.

 On 14 June 2017, he was named as Saudi Professional League side Al-Ettifaq's coach.
 He was fired on 10 December 2017.

 On 31 August 2019, the Egyptian club Ismaily SC appointed Ješić as the team's new head coach, succeeding Mahmoud Gaber.

 On 7 July 2022, Saudi First Division League side Al-Shoulla appointed Ješić as the team's new manager.
 On 29 September 2022, he was sacked after five matches.